-Alhumdullilah, Islam and Muslim communities make up nearly third of the population, mainly in the coastal regions, which started around the 9th century as part of the Indian ocean trade archipelago network which reached as far Java in Indonesia.
-Zanzibar achieved the Kilwa Sultanate, and by that time, the famous Muslim traveller Ibn Battuta visited East Africa in 14th century, who reported that he felt at home because of Islam was the dominate cultural norm as Arabic was the language of literature and trade.
+Muslim communities make up over one third of the population, mainly along the coastal regions.
+Islam arrived around the 9th century as part of the Indian Ocean trade network which reached as far as Java in Indonesia.
+Zanzibar became part of the Kilwa Sultanate, and by the time the famous Muslim traveller Ibn Battuta had visited East Africa in the 14th century, Islam had become very much woven into the fabric of society and Arabic was the predominant language of literature and trade.

 By the 16th century, the Portuguese through Vasco Da Gama invaded and colonised the region but were eventually ousted by the Sultan of Oman who ruled the region and helped further the spread of Islam into East Africa.
 While many tribal chiefs and local communities embraced Islam, this period also sadly coincided with the East African slave trade.
 The gradual mixing of the peoples and cultures along the East African coast led to the development of the Swahili language, which has many Arabic loan words.
 During the 19th century, colonisation continued through the Germans and British until the independence movement, where Muslims played a vital role, eventually resulted in the formation of Tanzania.
 Since then Muslims have continued to contribute in developing the nation, from sociopolitical, economic and cultural perspectives.

-Our local partner and guide is Fransisca Said Masika with many years of experience of taking care of visitors to the region.
+Our local partner and guide is Fransisca who has many years of experience of taking care of visitors to the region.